Seven big nations in danger of missing out on the 2022 World Cup

 We’ve investigated the state of play across the world and identified seven World Cup staples that are in danger of missing out on Qatar 2022.

-Spain have a one-point lead in their group but dropped points against Greece and Sweden – the latter their first World Cup qualifying defeat since 1993 – have put them on the back foot.
+Having dropped points against Greece and Sweden – the latter their first World Cup qualifying defeat since 1993 – Spain find themselves on the back foot in Group B.

-The Swedes have two games in hand on first place, meaning they could afford to draw the return match against Spain and still reach Qatar with three other victories.
+The Swedes lead the group by two points, meaning they could afford to draw the return match against Spain in November and still reach Qatar with a victory in Georgia.

 If that transpires, Spain may be forced down the play-off route.
-As it stands, the seedings will be based entirely on World Cup qualifying results meaning Spain could conceivably face Italy in a re-match of their Euro 2020 semi-final.
+As it stands, the seedings will be based entirely on World Cup qualifying results meaning Spain could conceivably face Croatia in a re-match of their Euro 2020 epic.

 The Spanish have reached every World Cup since 1978 but, with a propensity for shot-shy performances and numerous banana skins in their way, next year’s tournament may yet take place without the 2010 winners.